-Jeremy Brecher's account of the strike wave in American mines from 1919 to 1922, where coalminers fought the bosses, the government and even the unions often pitched battles involving guns, dynamite and even a makeshift air force.
+Jeremy Brecher's account of the strike wave in American mines from 1919 to 1922, where coalminers fought the bosses, the government and even the unions in often pitched battles involving guns, dynamite and on one occasion a makeshift air force.

 Most protracted of all the US industrial disputes of 1919 was the mass strike in the coal fields, with sporadic strikes, national strikes, and armed battles running from 1919 into 1922.

 During the week of July 4th, 1919, strikes were held throughout the country to protest the imprisonment of Tom Mooney.
 One of the places where strikes were widespread was among the coal miners of the Belleville sub-district of Illinois.
 In accordance with the union contract, thousands of miners found themselves docked next payday for taking part in the wildcat protest.